KTheMan/UnKenny/README.md

 __Be mindful which modules you enable.__

-If you are storing your OpenAI API key in UnKenny, you are entrusting it to us, and by extension, to FoundryVTT.
+If you are storing your OpenAI or Ollama API key in UnKenny, you are entrusting it to us, and by extension, to FoundryVTT.
 The modularity of Foundry is one of its big selling points, but it is also an invitation to arbitrary code execution.
 Any module you install could, in principle, inject some code that steals your API key.
 Foundry takes some countermeasures like scoping of modules, but ultimately it is very hard to defend against attacks from within your application.

 For that reason, monitor your API key usage every now and then.
 If ever you find a module that has stolen your key, please
 * [Revoke your key.](https://help.openai.com/en/articles/4936817-i-see-suspicious-activity-on-my-account-what-do-i-do)